Neta4302/DevOpsII-Microservices/README.md

 # DevOpsII-Microservices
-"id" = put id
-!
-I add id in "item" table so it will be alot easy to distingush between PRIMARY KEY and FOREIGN KEY !
+<h3> I add "id" in "item" table so it will be alot easy to distingush between PRIMARY KEY and FOREIGN KEY </h3>
-! id is PRIMARY KEY !
+<h3> "id" is PRIMARY KEY </h3>

 Microservices:
 1. GET